Our verdict

 Forefoot width on Rivera 2

-Although it's dubbed as Altra's "least roomy" running shoe, many still find the toe box "very spacious."
+Although it's dubbed as Altra's "least roomy" running shoe, we still found it to be a spacious one, compared to the average.

 Rivera 2 front view on trail run